swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-51-set-up-label-studio.md

     `extra-data/extra` images at once.
 The default limit (100 files) is lower than the number of images in this chapter, which would force you to upload them in multiple batches.

-!!! warning "macOS: raise the open-file limit"

-    macOS shells typically allow a process to open only 256 files at once.
-Label Studio opens a temporary file for every uploaded image, so importing all 1,000 images can fail with `[Errno 24] Too many open files` even after setting `DATA_UPLOAD_MAX_NUMBER_FILES`.

-    Raise the soft limit in the same terminal before starting Label Studio:

-    ```sh title="Execute the following command(s) in a terminal"
-    ulimit -n 4096
-    DATA_UPLOAD_MAX_NUMBER_FILES=1000 label-studio
-    ```

-    The higher limit applies only to the current shell and the processes started from it.

 Label Studio will start on <http://localhost:8080>.
 Open the URL in your browser and sign up for an account.